xr-lab-ucacue/Academic-Assistant/README.md

-## Graphical Interface for Academic Query Management Transformation Project
+## Backend Services for Academic Query Management Transformation Project

 Welcome to the graphical interface for our exciting academic query management transformation project by integrating LLM and the OpenAI API into an Academic Assistant!
 In this interface, we have developed a solution that uses advanced natural language processing technologies to enhance academic information search and management.